-2. How do I know the type of blind needed for my skylight?
+2. How do I know the type of blinds needed for my skylight?

 3. Are Sun Tunnels really bright?

 VELUX offers both flexible and rigid duct units.
 Sun4Light only installs rigid duct units because of the light output and the units have the best reflective warranty in the industry.
-For twenty years, VELUX guarantees the units will maintain their brightness, will not de laminate, or discolor.
-Light output from a fourteen-inch Sun Tunnels is about four times brighter than a 100-watt light bulb.
+For twenty years, VELUX guarantees the units will maintain their brightness, and will not de-laminate, or discolor.
+Light output from a fourteen-inch Sun Tunnel is about four times brighter than a 100-watt light bulb.

 4. Why should I add the optional blinds to the skylights?

 Customers add blinds to control the light, stop heat gain/loss, and for the 30% tax credit.
 In most situations, the tax credit offsets the cost of the blinds.

 5. Can't my roofer install the skylights or Sun Tunnels?